fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/02_work_with_several_files/README.md

 ### Drinks

-`src/drinks.js` is the module responsible of the coffees part of the machine.
+`src/drinks.js` is the module responsible for the coffees part of the machine.
 It must export only the coffees functions.

 ### Machine